MaxEhrhart/Utility-Libs/README.md

+Some funtions I developed to ease the hard work.
-UtilityLibs for python and spark
+Utility Libs for python and spark